 If a student doesn’t appear on the roster of students, it means that the student may not have been approved or the SSD accommodations review is still in progress.
 Continue to check the status for students who may not immediately appear on your roster.

-The College Board is using a new streamlined process for requesting testing accommodations for students.
-We believe that school staff know their students best, and we wanted to cut down on the time and paperwork needed to submit an accommodations request.
+The College Board uses a streamlined process for requesting testing accommodations for students.
+We believe that school staff know their students best, and we wanted to reduce the time and paperwork needed to submit an accommodations request.

-Starting this year, the vast majority of students who are approved for testing accommodations at their school through a current Individualized Education Program (IEP) or 504 Plan will have those same accommodations automatically approved for SAT School Day.
+The vast majority of students who are approved for testing accommodations at their school through a current Individualized Education Program (IEP) or 504 plan will have those same accommodations automatically approved for SAT School Day.

-Under this policy, school testing accommodation coordinators need to answer only two questions when submitting most requests for students:
+Under this policy, school testing accommodation coordinators need to answer only two questions when submitting most requests: